Higher education

 University

-A university course usually takes 3 years to complete, and can lead to a qualification.
-They are often located in major towns and cities.
-To attend you can:
+A university course often takes three years to complete.
+It can lead to a qualification.
+To go to university you may:

 Before you apply